devopsengineerDan/Daniel_project/Backup.md

 ```
 🧨🧨🧨🧨🧨 AVOID PHALLOIDIN && PARABENS TOXINS
+🧨🧨🧨🧨🧨
-🧨🧨🧨🧨🧨USE CARBON FILTERS FOR WATER
+> USE CARBON FILTERS FOR WATER
+> GET RID OF FRAGRANCE PRODUCTS

 ```

 -------------------------------